tintinweb/ecdsa-private-key-recovery/README.md

                              23350593486085962838556474743103510803442242293209938584974526279226240784097).decode(
                              "hex"),
                          pub)

+# key not yet recovered
-assert (sampleA.x is None)              # privatekey is not available, attempt to recover it logger.debug("%r - recovering private-key from nonce reuse ..." % sampleA) sampleA.recover_nonce_reuse(sampleB)    # recover privatekey shared with sampleB assert (sampleA.x is not None)          # assert privkey recovery succeeded.
+assert (sampleA.x is None)              # privatekey is not available, attempt to recover it logger.debug("%r - recovering private-key from nonce reuse ..." % sampleA)

+# attempt to recover key - this updated object sampleA
+sampleA.recover_nonce_reuse(sampleB)    # recover privatekey shared with sampleB assert (sampleA.x is not None)          # assert privkey recovery succeeded.
 This gives us a ready to use ECDSA privkey object assert sampleA.privkey